 At the heart of romantic love is a feeling of deep affection and connection with another person.
 This can take many forms, from physical intimacy to emotional closeness, but it is a fundamental aspect of the romantic love experience.
 Which answers your question, “How do you know you’re in love?”

-If you’re wondering, “What does it mean to have love for someone?”, the simplest answer is: to love is to take a risk.
+If you’re wondering, “What does it mean to love someone?”, the simplest answer is: to love is to take a risk.
 To put ourselves in a vulnerable position, opening ourselves up to rejection and heartbreak from a deep attachment.
 This element of risk is a fundamental part of the romantic love experience, and it can make it all the more rewarding when things work out.

 Falling in love can be a transformative experience that changes how we see ourselves and the world around us.
 It can inspire us to be more compassionate, more generous, and more forgiving, and it can help us to grow and evolve as individuals.
-This is how most people describe the feeling of love and figure out whether what they’re feeling is lust or love.
+This is how most people describe love and figure out whether what they’re feeling is lust or love.

 Related Reading: 10 Signs From The Universe That Love Is Coming Your Way